-On occasion, the university seeks to hire exceptional tenured faculty members whose credentials have been established through promotion and tenure processes at other research institutions that, like UO, rely on peer review through national and international research communities.
+On occasion, the university seeks to hire exceptional tenured faculty members whose credentials have been established through promotion and tenure processes at other research institutions that, like the University of Oregon, rely on peer review through national and international research communities.

 - Documentation of the vote by eligible faculty in favor of using the expedited process and documentation of the dean’s support for using the expedited process.

-- The candidate’s signed CV and a brief signed candidate's statement
+- The candidate’s signed and dated CV and a brief signed candidate's statement

-- A signed waiver letter indicating the candidate’s chosen waiver status for the expedited tenure review
+- A signed and dated waiver letter indicating the candidate’s chosen waiver status for the expedited tenure review

 - A sample of relevant research materials from the candidate, including at least one or two items from the recent past